-9 Central Bank Dear CEO Letters
+10 Dear CEO Letters

 "Firms have the first line of responsibility under the Fitness and Probity Regime.
 Firms must ensure people subject to the regime are fit and proper.
 Further, this responsibility does not end following the hiring of staff; you must ensure that your staff are fit and proper on an on-going basis.
 Where Firms fall short, the Central Bank will take appropriate action."
+128

-9.1 Dear CEO Letter dated April 2019
+10.1 Central Bank Dear CEO Letter 8 April 2019

-As mentioned in the Background above, one of the most recent pronouncements by the Central Bank on compliance with the Regime came in April 2019, when the Central Bank issued its 'Dear CEO' letter on the Regime.
-In the Dear CEO Letter, the Central Bank stated that it continues to see significant shortcomings in Firms' compliance with their fitness and probity obligations.
+As mentioned in the Background above, one of the most recent pronouncements by the Central Bank on compliance with the Regime came in April 2019, when the Central Bank issued its 'Dear CEO' letter on the Regime (the "2019 Dear CEO Letter").
+In the Dear CEO letter, the Central Bank stated that it continues to see significant shortcomings in Firms' compliance with their fitness and probity obligations.

-The Central Bank noted multiple failings.
-In particular, it noted:

-- the failure to provide for the ongoing nature of the obligation including Firms' failing to carry out effective due diligence to ensure persons holding a CF role remain 'fit and proper'; - the failure by Firms to report issues to the Central Bank including when Firms have identified fitness and probity concerns about an individual in a CF role; - the appointing of persons to PCF roles without obtaining prior Central Bank approval; and - the failure of applicants in disclosing material facts on their IQs which have been submitted to the Central Bank and subsequent failures of Firms to adequately review these questionnaires.
+- The Central Bank noted the multiple failings.
+In particular, the Central Bank observed: - the failure to provide for the ongoing nature of the obligation including Firms' failing to carry out effective due diligence to ensure persons holding a CF role remain 'fit and proper'; - the failure by Firms to report issues to the Central Bank including when Firms have identified fitness and probity concerns about an individual in a CF role; - the appointing of persons to PCF roles without obtaining prior Central Bank approval; and - the failure of applicants in disclosing material facts on their IQs which have been submitted to the Central Bank and subsequent failures of Firms to adequately review these questionnaires.